chennakeshavadasa/chennakeshavadasa/README.md

 ## 🔬 Academic Pursuits

 - Currently pursuing B.E degree in Electronics and Communication Engineering.
-- Actively learning Analog, RF, Mixed signal Design using Cadence Virtuoso and Open-source resources like NGspice and Skywater130pdk.
+- Actively learning Analog, RF and Mixed signal Design using Cadence Virtuoso and Open-source resources like NGspice, Google Skywater130PDK, Global Foundries GF180MCUPDK and IHP130PDK.
-- Learning about Finance sector and Data Analysis with the implication of ML.
+- I'm fascinated about Finance sector and Data Analysis with the implication of ML.

 ## 🌐 Contact Me: